Hours: 10 AM to 6 PM (Sat-Thu); 10 AM to 9 PM (Fri) – Cost: Free

 |Awful 0%||Poor 0%||Okay 25%||Good 50%||Great 25%|

-The real highlight of a visit to the Guildhall Art Gallery isn’t the art but what you’ll find hidden in the basement, because this gallery was built on top of London’s Roman amphitheatre.
+The highlight of a visit to the Guildhall Art Gallery isn’t the art but what you’ll find hidden in the basement: the remains of London’s Roman amphitheatre.

 Read Craig’s review of the Guildhall Art Gallery to see what it’s like inside, and to see a little video of the Roman remains down in the basement.